 The state of Texas allows injured parties to recover damages in cases where another person’s negligence or wrongdoing led to their suffering.
 Included in those damages are lost future earnings.
 Lost future earnings refer to the salary, wages, and other benefits you most likely would have received if you were able to continue working, and they are compensation for the diminished ability you have to earn a living after your accident or injury.

-The court will calculate the amount by estimating what you would reasonably earn in the future based on a number of factors.
-Those factors include:
+The court will calculate the amount by estimating what you would reasonably earn in the future based on several factors.

 - An analysis of your earning history – The court will base its calculations for lost future earnings by first looking at your work history and how much you made on average before the injury.
-This will provide a base earnings amount, and it will include things like your salary or hourly wages, bonuses and commission, and even benefits.
+This will provide a base earnings amount, including things like your salary or hourly wages, bonuses and commission, and even benefits.

-Sometimes, it is easy to estimate potential earnings, such as if you worked in the same job for many years and had a consistent income as well as raises and bonuses.
+Sometimes, it is easy to estimate potential earnings, such as if you worked in the same job for many years and had a consistent income, raises, and bonuses.
 However, those who were self-employed or didn’t work consistently may have a harder time proving lost earning potential.

 - Adjustments to your past earnings – Although a good indication of what you will likely make in the future, what you earned in the past may have to be adjusted when calculating lost future earnings.
-Analysts will look at things like market trends and other economic variables, as well as whether you worked in a seasonal occupation.
+Analysts will look at things like market trends, other economic variables, and whether you worked in a seasonal occupation.

-- An evaluation of your benefits – Along with your salary and wages, you likely also obtained benefits from your employers as part of your compensation.
-Benefits can make up a significant portion of your overall earnings, and analysts will have to carefully consider your benefits to obtain a reasonable estimate of their value with regard to your salary.
+- An evaluation of your benefits – Along with your salary and wages, you likely also obtained benefits from your employers as compensation.
+Benefits can make up a significant portion of your overall earnings, and analysts will have to carefully consider your benefits to obtain a reasonable estimate of their value about your salary.

 - The amount of time you will be out of work – The court will also consider how long you will be out of work because of your injury.
 The loss period can greatly affect the amount of lost future earnings you can receive, as you may be able to recover compensation for lost future earnings for the remainder of your working life.

-- An analysis and testimony from experts – The court will not award compensation for lost future earnings based on unsubstantiated speculations.
+- Analysis and expert testimony – The court will not award compensation for lost future earnings based on unsubstantiated speculations.
 They will want to have clear evidence of your potential lost future earnings, and they will consider testimony from a qualified financial expert who can analyze all the pertinent data and arrive at a reasonable and reliable amount.

-You deserve to be compensated for all you have lost as a result of your injury, and that includes the earnings you would likely have made in the future.
+You deserve to be compensated for all you have lost due to your injury, including the earnings you would likely have made in the future.

 As with all other aspects of any personal injury claim, proving lost future earnings and obtaining compensation for them is a complex process that relies on complicated calculations and testimony from economic and labor experts.
 You will have to provide sufficient evidence to the court to establish an estimated amount of lost future earnings, and you will have to show how long your injury will likely prevent you from working going forward.